 As Raytheon continues to grow internationally, it is incumbent upon our employees and representatives to conduct foreign business with the highest ethical standards, comply with U.S. and non-U.S. laws and regulations, and adhere to Raytheon’s internal policies and procedures.

 Anti-corruption laws criminalize certain conduct committed by or on behalf of companies.
 Anti-corruption laws prohibit corrupt payments and/or bribes to foreign government officials, establish accounting rules that require us to maintain accurate books and records of all transactions, and require effective internal controls around the expenditure of funds.

 WHY IS IT IMPORTANT?

 It's important that we conduct business lawfully, and ethically, around the world.
 Understanding anti-corruption laws and their implications helps us do that.
 Anti-corruption laws are designed to drive integrity and fair dealing in global business competition.
 Prosecutors across the globe are increasingly coordinating with each other and enhancing scrutiny of companies who have purposefully or inadvertently violated the anti-corruption law.

 OUR COMPLIANCE PROGRAM – KEY AREAS

 Commitment – The CEO and Board of Directors are regularly briefed on Raytheon’s anti-corruption program.
 Additionally, senior leadership from across the Company’s functions and business units (several hundred leaders) participate in anti-corruption assessments and provide quarterly certifications on their understanding of the anti-corruption policy and their reporting of any matters of concern.

-Code of Conduct and Compliance Policies – Raytheon’s Anti-Corruption and Code of Conduct are made available to all new hires of the company and available in 16 languages.
+Code of Conduct and Compliance Policies – Raytheon’s Anti-Corruption policy and Code of Conduct are made available to all employees of the company and available in multiple languages.

-Risk-Based Compliance – The allocation or personnel, resources, and compliance activities are allocated using a risk-based approach that considers a variety of factors.
+Risk-Based Compliance – Personnel, resources, and compliance activities are allocated using a risk-based approach that considers a variety of factors.

 Continuous Training and Advice – Raytheon personnel with high-risk positions are provided enhanced multimedia and in-person training by subject matter experts within the company.
 ACIA has dedicated personnel that provide advice across the enterprise.

 Zero Tolerance – Raytheon has a zero tolerance policy for corrupt behavior.

-Third-Party Due Diligence and Payments – Raytheon understands that third-parties pose the biggest anti-corruption risk and have dedicated significant resources to developing an industry-leading due diligence process and leverages payment processes as a check on corrupt activities.
+Third-Party Due Diligence and Payments – Raytheon understands that third-parties pose the biggest anti-corruption risk and have dedicated significant resources to develop an industry-leading due diligence process, which leverages payment controls as a check on corrupt activities.